kalavai-net/kalavai-client/README.md

 ## Getting started

-The `kalavai-client` is the main tool to interact with the Kalavai platform, to create and manage both local and public pools and also to interact with them (e.g. deploy models).
+The `kalavai-client` is the main tool to interact with the Kalavai platform, to create and manage GPU pools and also to interact with them (e.g. deploy models).
+A pool consists of:

+- A seed node(s): one (or more for high availability deployments) machine that acts as central control plane
+- One or many worker nodes: any machine connected to the seed node that can carry out workloads (generally with access to a GPU)

 <details>